This tutorial shows how to create a Capital Investment Plan in Excel.

 Link the items from the Cash Flow and Profit & Loss statements, so your financial model will automatically reflect any changes in the Balance Sheet.

 My Capital Investment Plan Template links the cumulative capital expenditure from the cash flow calculation to the Long-Term Assets section of the Balance Sheet.
 Then, it offsets it with cumulative depreciation from the Profit and Loss Statement to finally calculate the assets’ book value.

-For example, if the cumulative capital expenditure by Year 2 equals $2.0m, and the cumulative depreciation is $0.2m, the balance sheet will show the Long-Term Asset value as $1.8m (i.e. $2.0m expenditure less $0.2m depreciation).
+For example, suppose the cumulative capital expenditure by Year 2 equals $2.0m, and the cumulative depreciation is $0.2m.
+Consequently, the balance sheet will show the Long-Term Asset value as $1.8m (i.e. $2.0m expenditure less $0.2m depreciation).

 Similarly, include the Cash Flow from Financing in the liability section of the Balance Sheet.
 First, show the cumulative amount of debt drawn.
 Then, offset it by the cumulative value of the principal repaid.